-Advanced Placement Chemistry is a first- year college-level course in chemistry covering topics such as molecular chemistry, thermodynamics, kinetics, equilibrium, electrochemistry and descriptive chemistry.
+Advanced Placement Chemistry is a first-year collegelevel course in chemistry covering topics such as molecular chemistry, thermodynamics, kinetics, equilibrium, electrochemistry and descriptive chemistry.
 There is an emphasis on chemical calculations and the mathematical formulation of principles.

-AP412 AP Physics Grade Level: 11, 12 Length/Credit: 1 year - 1.0 credit Prerequisite: Integrated Math III and Chemistry and rotational motion; electric charge and electric force; DC circuits; and mechanical waves and sound.
+AP412 AP Physics Grade Level: 11, 12 Length/Credit: 1 year - 1.0 credit Prerequisite: Integrated Math III and Chemistry

-AP Physics is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of physics through inquiry- based investigations as they explore these topics: kinematics; dynamics; circular motion and gravitation; energy; momentum; simple harmonic motion; torque
+AP Physics is an algebra-based, introductory collegelevel physics course.
+Students cultivate their understanding of physics through inquiry- based investigations as they explore these topics: kinematics; dynamics; circular motion and gravitation; energy; momentum; simple harmonic motion; torque and rotational motion; electric charge and electric force; DC circuits; and mechanical waves and sound.